kimchi-project/gingerbase/docs/API.md

 **Methods:**

-* **GET**: Retrieves a full description of a package:
+* **GET**: Retrieves a dictionary with package information:
-    * package_name: The name of the package to be updated
+    * package_name: The name of the package
     * arch: The architecture of the package
-    * version: The new version of the package
+    * version: The version of the package will be installed
     * repository: The repository name from where package will be downloaded
+    * depends: List of packages eligible to update that this depends on

 ### Collection: Host Repositories